neuro-inc/neuro-cli/topics/topic-aliases.md

 Aliases exist to provide for abbreviating a system command, or for adding default arguments to a regularly used command.

-Aliases are described in user-config files \(see `neuro help user-config` for details\).
+Aliases are described in user-config files \(see `apolo help user-config` for details\).

 `~/.neuro/user.toml` is used for **global** aliases, `.neuro.toml` can be used for saving **project-specific** aliases.
 Project aliases everrides global ones if the same alias name exists in both configuration files.

 There are **internal** and **external** aliases.
-An **internal** alias executes built-in neuro command in-place, an  **external** alias executes any **system OS** command.
+An **internal** alias executes built-in apolo command in-place, an  **external** alias executes any **system OS** command.

 ## Internal alias

-The internal alias is used for running existing neuro CLI command under a different name and with optional overriden defaults \(passed predefined command-line options and arguments\).
+The internal alias is used for running existing apolo CLI command under a different name and with optional overriden defaults \(passed predefined command-line options and arguments\).

-For example, the following alias definition makes `neuro lsl` command that executes `neuro storage ls -hl` for listing the storage content using a long output mode with human-readable file sizes.
+For example, the following alias definition makes `apolo lsl` command that executes `apolo storage ls -hl` for listing the storage content using a long output mode with human-readable file sizes.

 ```text
   [alias.lsl]